Structure and function of urinary system in the human body

-The urinary system is the system or the group of organs that clarifies the blood from the nitrogenous wastes (urea and uric acid), the excess salts and the excess water.
+The urinary system is the system or the group of organs that clarifies the blood from the nitrogenous wastes (urea and uric acid), excess salts and excess water.
 It lies inside the abdominal cavity near the backbone.

 The function of the urinary system